Memorial Day weekend travel: The busiest days to fly and drive

 AAA data predicts 3.51 million people will travel by plane over the holiday weekend.
 This is a 4.8% jump from last year and marks the busiest Memorial Day weekend at U.S. airports since 2005.

-Delta expects nearly three million customers to fly during the Memorial Day period, from May 23 to May 27.
+Delta expects nearly 3 million customers to fly during the Memorial Day period, from May 23 to May 27.
 The airline said this is a 5% increase from last year.

 The busiest days to fly will be May 23, Friday, May 24, and Memorial Day itself, Monday, May 27, according to Hopper data.